Rasbandit/Git-Good-Guide/README.md

 # Git Good Guide
 ## Setup and Basic Overview
-This repo is designed to help teach the work flow of using git in your group project. when using git there are essentially four versions of the code base to be concered with.
-Your branch of code exists in two seperate versions, one on your local machine and the other on GitHub.
+This repo is designed to help teach the workflow of using git in your group project. when using git there are essentially four versions of the code base to be concerned with.
+Your branch of code exists in two separate versions, one on your local machine and the other on GitHub.
 The master branch has the same setup, where there is a version on your local machine and a version on Github.
 Git is designed for you to work on the code in your own branch without causing issues in others code.

 #### What is a Branch, and why do I need it.
 A branch is when you take an existing code base and make a copy of the code.
-This copy will not effect the original or 'Master' branch, allowing you to make changes to the code with out the risk of causing issues in the original code.
+This copy will not affect the original or 'Master' branch, allowing you to make changes to the code with out the risk of causing issues in the original code.

 It also makes it easier for multiple people to work on the same code base and not overwrite or cause conflicts in each others code.
-Then when you are ready to merge your code with the original code git can help make sure every one's code does not overwrite each other.
+Then when you are ready to merge your code with the original code git can help make sure everyone's code does not overwrite each other.

 #### Creating Your Own Branch
 To make your own branch run the following command